 A good choice for wood that you’re going to use as a floor is plywood.
 It is easy, soft, and it’s not too easy to break.
-You’ll have no problem in cutting it to dimensions that you’ll need, and it will be very easy to implement the little things as screws – but in the same time, you won’t need to worry if they fall off, break or doesn’t hold.
+You’ll have no problem cutting it to dimensions that you’ll need, and it will be very easy to implement the little things as screws – but at the same time, you won’t need to worry if they fall off, break, or doesn’t hold.

 Find a Tent

-You can by something new and shiny for a higher price or you can find some old and used tents on flea markets or the internet.
+You can buy something new and shiny for a higher price or you can find some old and used tents on flea markets or the internet.
 The new ones are over $100 but you can find very cheap ones if they were previously used.
-Whatever choice you make, you need to be sure that the tent your purchasing will fit your needs.
+Whatever choice you make, you need to be sure that the tent your purchase will fit your needs.

 Buy the Metal Materials